sanity-io/GROQ/spec/Section 3 -- Execution.md

 While executing the inner filter (`[_type == "person" && parentId == ^.id]`) the expression `^.id` returns the `id` attribute of the parent scope's *this* value.
 The parent scope is here the scope created by the projection (`{id, name, …}`).

+It's possible for a query to be *invalid*.
+This can happen when you e.g. use an unknown function or call a function with incorrect number of arguments.

 ## Query context

 A query context consists of: